Get SRA authorisation for your law firm

 The SRA can impose conditions restricting how you practise.
 For example, the SRA might require you to submit to supervision, prohibit you from holding client money, or restrict the types of work you can undertake.
 Conditions are published on the SRA's register.

 For serious matters, the SRA refers cases to the SDT.
 The SDT is an independent tribunal that can impose unlimited fines, suspend solicitors, strike them off the roll, or impose conditions.
-SDT proceedings are formal and adversarial, with the SRA acting as prosecutor.
+SDT proceedings are formal and adversarial, with the SRA acting as prosecutor, and the SDT has applied the civil standard of proof (the balance of probabilities) since November 2019.
 You will need legal representation.

 SDT hearings are held in public and decisions are published.
 A finding of misconduct by the SDT is extremely damaging to a solicitor's career and reputation.